andreysolovyev381/HollywoodLand/readme.md

 ### ProjectCatalog
 Contract, responsible for holding a Project Catalog, manages Projects.
 Moves Projects through the stages (called Road Blocks).
 ### NFTMarketplace
 Set of three contracts, responsible for holding NFTs.
-Contextualy, everything in the system is an NFT - a project, a piece of art, stake in a project, collection.
+Conceptually, everything in the system is an NFT - a project, a piece of art, stake in a project, collection.
 It provides an ability to trade anything.
 For the projects there are other type of trading - through the Stakes.
 One can consolidate the stakes that way consolidating quasi-equity.
 Sale is organized in two transactions:
 1) owner approves operator (a buyer) and fixes a price he wants to sell an NFT for;